Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

 Components
 ----------
-`Components`_ class allows to automatically instantiate Javascript classes by their `globalIoc`_ string path specified in element's `data-component-class`_ html5 attribute and bind these to that element.
+`Components`_ class allows to automatically instantiate Javascript classes by their `componentIoc`_ string path specified in element's `data-component-class`_ html5 attribute and bind these to that element.
 It is used to provide Knockout.js ``Grid`` component auto-loading / auto-binding, but is not limited to.

 .. highlight:: html